dxwc/vidlist/README.md

 # The Bad

 Currenly it is very slow for long list of subscriptions.
-Here's a faster version written in [C++](https://github.com/dxwc/youtube_subscriber) but that has no security checks and only runs on linux.
+**UPDATE: The mistake causing the slowness has been identified, the speed will be improved on the next push** Here's a faster version written in [C++](https://github.com/dxwc/youtube_subscriber) but that has no security checks and only runs on linux.